 - you must be apparently insolvent

 - you must have a certificate for Sequestration

 It will cost you £150 to apply for bankruptcy through the full administration route or £50 if applying via minimal asset process route.
-Application feed are waived if the debtor is in receipt of a qualifying benefit.
+Application fees are waived if the debtor is in receipt of a qualifying benefit.
 There are no waivers or exemptions for this fee and it is non-refundable.
 Payment can be made by cash, cheque, debit card, or postal order.
 There is also an option to pay online.

 Ways to pay: